TwoSetSushi/TwoSetSushi/README.md

 ### Welcome to my GitHub! 👋

-Here are some ideas to get you started:
+## I'm just (like Saitama says) a coder for fun!
+And sometimes boredom.
 - 🔭 I’m currently working on ...
 Something secret ;)
 - 🌱 I’m currently learning ...
-Python
+Python (And later on Java)
 - 👯 I’m looking to collaborate on ...
 Python and Java
 - 🤔 I’m looking for help with ...
 Java
 - 💬 Ask me about ...
 Anything